savostin/task/README.md

 # Task
 ## Description
-> The purposes of this exercise is to extend the attached web app, add authentication and make the Rate Checker component function correctly.
-When the user clicks on “Convert” they should get an alert showing how much they are converting, into what and the rate.
+> The purposes of this exercise is to extend the functionality of the attached web app, introduce authentication, and make the Rate Checker component function as follows: when the user presses “Convert,” they should get an alert showing how much money they are converting, into which currency and at what rate.
 >
 > The backend needs to be built from scratch.
 >